Hôtel de la Marine

 The Hôtel de la Marine was originally the home of the royal Garde-Meuble, the office managing the furnishing of all royal properties.
-Following the French Revolution it became the Ministry of the French Navy, which occupied it until 2015.
-It was entirely renovated between 2015 and 2021.
-It now displays the restored 18th century apartments of Marc-Antoine Thierry de Ville-d'Avray, the King's Intendant of the Garde-Meuble, as well the salons and chambers later used by the French Navy.
+Following the French Revolution it became the Ministry of the Navy, which occupied it until 2015 (as part of the Ministry of Defence).
+The building was entirely renovated between 2015 and 2021, for it to now display the restored 18th century apartments of Marc-Antoine Thierry de Ville-d'Avray, the King's Intendant of the Garde-Meuble, as well the salons and chambers later used by the French Navy.
 A separate part displays the Al Thani Collection presenting international and inter-cultural works of art from the collection of Sheik Hamad bin Abdullah Al Thani.

+It is managed by the Centre des monuments nationaux (CMN).

 History

 The decision to create the current Place de la Concorde was originally taken in 1748, as the site for an equestrian statue of Louis XV.
 The statue celebrated the recovery of the King from a serious illness.
 The site was on swampy land beside the river at the very edge of Paris, between the gates of the garden of the Tuileries Palace and the Champs Elysees.
 This construction took place well before the construction of the Rue de Rivoli, the rue Royale, or the bridge over the Seine at that location.

 The King owned most of the land, and donated it to the city for the new square.
 A competition was held for the design, which attracted nineteen different plans, but none of them were acceptable to the King.
 Instead, he assigned his royal architect, Ange-Jacques Gabriel, who had inherited the title of First Architect of the King from his father, Jacques V Gabriel, to make a fusion of the best ideas.
 Gabriel borrowed features of the proposals of Germain Boffrand, Pierre Contant d'Ivry and others.
 The most distinctive feature, the facade of columns facing the square, was largely inspired by the Louvre Colonnade designed by Claude Perrault in 1667–1674.
 The new plan was approved by the King in December 1755, and construction began in 1758.
 At that time, the plans for the use of the specific buildings had not been finalised.
 In 1768 the King decided that the northwest building should become the home of the Garde-Meuble of the Crown, the overseer of royal furnishings.

 The new building was one of two structures with identical neoclassical facades on the north side of the square.
 To the west of the Rue Royale are four separate buildings behind a single facade, which originally were residences of the nobility.
 Number ten is now houses the Hotel Crillon, The Automobile Club of France occupies number six and number eight.
-The other building, to the east of Rue Royale,was designated the royal Garde-Meuble, or depot for the royal furniture, art, and other possessions of the crown.
+The other building, to the east of Rue Royale, was designated the royal Garde-Meuble, or depot for the royal furniture, art, and other possessions of the crown.